 Wan Chai Waterfront Promenade has become one of the city’s newest Insta-worthy hotspots thanks to home-grown artist Prudence Mak.
 The newly refurbished promenade features a series of fun paintings, floor murals, and a large-scale inflatable installation under the theme of ‘Chocolate Rain’, a cartoon design inspired by childhood dreams and adventures.
 The artworks also double up as different childhood games like hopscotch and mazes, encouraging the public to not only view the art but also play, interact, and create special memories from it.
 In addition to artworks by Mak, selected works from the Harbourfront Public Furniture Competition can also be found at the Pierside Precinct near Wan Chai Ferry Pier.

-The Hong Kong Cultural Centre and adjacent historic clock tower are tourist favourites for capturing photos of Victoria Harbour.
+The Hong Kong Cultural Centre and adjacent historic clock tower are tourist favourites for capturing photos of the harbour.
 Built in 1989, the curved and concave shaped building is the go-to venue for international touring theatre shows, world-class concerts, operas, and live performances.

-After four long years of renovations, the Hong Kong Museum of Art reopened its doors to the public in 2019 with a sleek new look and upgraded facilities.
+After renovation, the Hong Kong Museum of Art reopened its doors to the public with a sleek new look and upgraded facilities.
 Admire the museum from the outside where the ripple effect of the building facade echoes the waves of Victoria Harbour.

 A premier performing arts venue dedicated to promoting and celebrating the art form and rich heritage of xiqu, or Chinese opera, Xiqu Centre houses two theatres, four professional studios, a seminar hall and a souvenir shop, as well as restaurants and cafes.
 Head to the Tea House Theatre for an experience with short excerpts of Chinese classical music, or relax in the atrium where regular events such as exhibitions, music performances, and xiqu demonstrations are held.
 Even the building itself is a marvel on its own.
 The striking architecture, designed by Revery Architecture and Ronald Lu & Partners, was inspired by traditional Chinese lanterns, while the main entrance is shaped to resemble parted stage curtains.

-Sitting prominently along the waterfront, WKCD offers vast green spaces and ample vantage points of Victoria Harbour.
-It’s a prime cultural destination where visitors can enjoy various contemporary art performances at Freespace and take part in different art and cultural events at the Art Park.
+Sitting prominently along the waterfront, the West Kowloon Art Park offers vast green spaces and ample venues for art and cultural events.
 Of course, there are plenty of Instagrammable spots too.
-Take a photo of the beautiful sunset by the waterfront with an unobstructed view of the skyline, or check out the 35-metre-long mural by local artist Calvin Ho (@AtomicAttack).
-Located just outside Freespace, the mural consists of over 25 quirky characters, ranging from aquatic centaurs to mushroom people to extra-terrestrial beings.
+Take a photo of the beautiful sunset by the waterfront with an unobstructed view of the skyline, or check out the 35-metre-long mural by local artist Calvin Ho (@AtomicAttack) which consists of over 25 quirky characters, ranging from aquatic centaurs to mushroom people to extra-terrestrial beings.

 Information in this article is subject to change without advance notice.
 Please contact the relevant product or service providers for enquiries.